Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Introduction

 In this work we model cellulose bio-degradation as a multiple-step process, reflecting realistic mechanisms described in \cite{LYND02}.
 Let $\varrho(t)$ denote the mass of cellulose.
 The biodegrading microorganism is unable to consume (degrade) the cellulose $\varrho$ directly.
 Instead, the individuals produce two enzyme complexes $e_{1}(t) $ and $ e_{2}(t)$ that act in a two-stage process.

-During the first stage, the (endoglucanase) enzyme $e_{1}$ weakens cellulose fibers in $\varrho$: that is, it randomly cuts the fibers, creating the so-called reducing and non-reducing ends which serve landing sites for the (exoglucanase) enzyme $e_{2}$.
-During the second stage, the enzyme $e_{2}$ locates a reducing (or non-reducing) end and attaches itself to it.
+During the first stage, the (endoglucanase) enzyme $e_{1}$ weakens cellulose fibers in $\varrho$: that is, it randomly cuts the fibers, creating the so-called reducing and non-reducing ends which serve as landing sites for the (exoglucanase) enzyme $e_{2}$.
+During the second stage, the enzyme $e_{2}$ locates a landing site and attaches itself to it.
 Once attached, it cleaves off cellobiose (a major energy source for the microorganisms) from the chain of polysaccharides.
 Some portion $\theta_p \in [0,1]$ of cellobiose is consumed directly by the microorganism that produced the enzymes, and the rest is available for other individual microorganisms in the population due to diffusion.
 The above mechanisms can be viewed as follows:

+{The last two steps in the above diagram constitute the so-called cleaving mechanism.
+In our work we present two different cleaving mechanisms that differ in complexity (see Section \ref{sec:struct}).
+In Cleaving Mechanism~1 the enzyme $e_2$ that cuts off cellobiose units has two states, `attached to' and `detached from' cellulose.
+In Cleaving Mechanism 2, however, the enzyme $e_2$ is always detached.
+In this mechanism cleaving happens instantaneously once the enzyme $e_2$ finds a spot on the cellulose where it is able to cut off cellobiose. }

 In the present work we develop several models of varying complexity which incorporate these mechanisms.
-Even in the simplest model the aforementioned cascade of events produces a {\it cooperative effect} (which appears due to the fact that the cellobiose units cleaved off by the enzyme of one microorganism are available for consumption by other individuals located nearby).
+Even in the simplest model the aforementioned cascade of events produces a {\it cooperative effect}, which appears due to the fact that the cellobiose units cleaved off by the enzyme of one microorganism are available for consumption by other individuals located nearby.
 Mathematically, these effects are encoded in the reproduction rate $B(n)$ of the population $n$.
 In particular, for small populations, the population size $n(t)$ turns out to behave as

 where $\bar n$ is a critical threshold.